 While the Congolese guitarist Jean Bosco Mwenda is undoubtedly the most well-known guitarist from this era, probably the second most influential was George Sibanda from Zimbabwe.
 Even his biography reads like legend – in that there is almost nothing to go on except his recordings, spread over about a decade on the Gallotone label, and the fact that he drank himself to death by the late-50s after achieving great celebrity and stardom from southern Africa to Kenya.

-Sibanda was “discovered” by Hugh Tracey even before Mwenda.
-His name spread outside of Africa after his death, as people like Jim Kweskin and Ramblin’ Jack Elliott took turns covering his tune “Guabi Guabi.”
-However, few had the chance to hear his recordings outside of Tracey’s reissues and the American cover versions, until SWP Records issued a terrific CD of a selection of his recordings.
+Sibanda was “discovered” by South African ethnomusicologist Hugh Tracey, who was working for the Gallotone label.
+Sibanda’s name spread outside of Africa after his death, as folk musicians like Jim Kweskin and Ramblin’ Jack Elliott took turns covering his tune “Guabi Guabi” in the 1960s.
+However, few had the chance to hear his recordings outside of Tracey’s LP reissues and the American cover versions, until SWP Records issued a terrific CD of a selection of his recordings.

 That CD is not complete, however, and a number of brilliant Sibanda tunes remain on elusive 78s.
 This is one of them.
 While Sibanda almost always was a straight-up guitar picker, this is a slide guitar piece, and is evocative – perhaps even a wholehearted copy – of American country music.
 If someone told you it was recorded in 1930, would you believe it?
 Would it make a difference in how you listen, or your opinion of its “value”?
 Sibanda recorded this in the 1950s, the equivalent of the “pre-war” era musically, in Africa.